Understanding the Reference Year

 The PAT/STAR norms were calculated from trials administered nationwide in Term 1.
 This means all stanines are Term 1 stanines only.
 They are useful to compare your students’ Term 1 position in relation to a nationwide sample.
 If the student is in Year 7, the Year 7 reference year is correct.
-However, the stanines are problematic to use in the middle of the year, plus an adjustment to the Reference Year must be made in Term 4.
-The Term 4 adjustment because if you use the student’s Reference Year to convert their raw score to a stanine, they will look like an amazing Term 1 student because their raw score is so high.
+Stanines are problematic to use in the middle of the year, plus an adjustment to the following Reference Year must be made in Term 4 as these stanines are closer to the Term 4 position, therefore they represent a more accurate stanine against student scale score position.

 Reference Years